ziad-safari/ziad-safari/README.md

 I'm a software developer currently studying **Computational Mathematics and Computer Science** at the University of Waterloo.
 I look forward to growing within the industry and take pride in the work I create.

 🔭 Currently I'm ...
-  -  Working as a Software Developer intern at [Chatsimple](https://www.chatsimple.ai/).
+  -  Working as a Software Engineer intern at [Chatsimple](https://www.chatsimple.ai/).
   -  Looking for Summer 2024 internship opportunities.

 👯 I’ve previously worked as a ...